Accepting influence is one of the cornerstones of a healthy relationship.

 - Largely avoids getting overly emotional (or hysterical)

-If you answer yes, than you (or your partner) are able to accept each other’s influence.
+If you answer yes, then you (or your partner) can accept each other’s influence.

 SUMMARY